 Substitute 1/2 teaspoon orange extract for the orange liqueur and add 2 teaspoons of milk.

-Biscotti can be stored in a tightly-sealed container for up to 7 days.
-If you’d like to keep them longer, refrigerate and bring them to room temperature before serving.
+Biscotti can be stored in a tightly sealed container for up to 10 days.
+You can also refrigerate (or freeze and defrost) them, just be sure to bring them to room temperature before serving.

 Nutrition